equitymarkets/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Today's Progress**: Learned how to make a simple informational console application informing the user about some characteristics of Python.
+Today's Progress**: I learned how to make a simple informational console application informing the user about some characteristics of Python.
+As I move through the 100 Days of Code challenge, I plan to refactor all or most of my code every 20-30 days.
+That way, I can: 1. revisit topics that I might not be clear on, and 2. use what I have learned to improve upon the code.

-Thoughts: Digging a little deeper into Python helps me to understand why it is the world's favored language.
+Thoughts: Digging a little deeper into Python helps me to understand why it is the one of the world's most favored languages.
 Today I learned about the {} .format() method for injecting variables into a string, several ways to use the input() function, using ctrl+e to comment out sections in Geany, and using an if statement with the colon which is a little different than C but still very intuitive.
 I really think that Python could become my language of choice if I keep diving in.

 Link to work:** [https://github.com/equitymarkets/100-days-of-code/blob/master/1_Characteristics]